Muhammad Arrasy Rahman

 Austin, Texas 78712

 I am a Postdoctoral Research Fellow at Professor Peter Stone’s Learning Agents Research Group (LARG) at UT Austin.
-Prior to my current position, I obtained my masters and doctorate degree from the University of Edinburgh, where I was a member of the Autonomous Agents Research group headed by Dr. Stefano Albrecht.
-Originally, I was born in Indonesia and lived there until I obtained my undergraduate degree from Universitas Indonesia.
+Before my current position, I obtained my master’s and doctoral degrees from the University of Edinburgh, where I was a member of the Autonomous Agents Research group headed by Dr. Stefano Albrecht.
+I am originally from Indonesia and lived there until I obtained my undergraduate degree from Universitas Indonesia.

 News